HOW TO SAFELY SURVIVE SECOND NIGHT SYNDROME

+Which part of that sounds comforting?
+If you said skin-to-skin then you would be right.
 The sound of her mama’s voice.
 The feel and scent of her skin.
 She’s not sure what place this is, but this part is pretty awesome.

+The whole birth experience must be pretty exhausting.
 She is probably thinking the same thing that you and I think after a really intense experience.
 “I need a good rest.”

 There is lots of stimulation.
 A lot of stimulation often causes a newborn baby to shut down.
 (When you see a sleeping baby in a noisy restaurant, that’s what you’re seeing, a baby who has shut down.